Enjoying Playing Games on a Budget: Tips for Families and Community Groups

 - Dec 28, 2025

-By swapping, sharing, and buying second-hand, you can enjoy loads of brilliant games while reducing waste and giving games a longer life.
+By swapping, sharing, and buying second-hand, you can enjoy a variety of fantastic games while reducing waste and giving them a longer life.

 Ask Behind the Counter

-Places like libraries, cafés, especially those in climbing centres and family cafés, offer games to play, allowing you to take a well-deserved break and enjoy the time spent out and about.
+Places you already visit might have games, even if you can’t see them.
+Some pubs and cafés keep games behind the bar.
+Libraries, especially those in climbing centres and family cafés, often offer games to play, allowing you to take a well-deserved break and enjoy your time out and about.

-Also, look out for the Unplugged Games poster to try some new and fun games in your local places.
+Also, keep an eye out for the Unplugged Games poster to try some new and fun games in your local spots.
+You never know what hidden gems you might find!

 Embrace the Car Boot Sale Hunt

 Go in with an open mind, have a quick check that the pieces are there, and don’t be afraid to haggle — especially near closing time.
-Half the fun is the hunt.
+Half the fun is the hunt!
+Who doesn’t love the thrill of discovering a game you’ve been wanting at a fraction of the price?

 Charity Shops Can Surprise You

-Charity shops are always worth a look, especially after Christmas when people are clearing out cupboards, and have been given games that turn out to be unsuitable.
-You might not strike gold every time, but when you do, it’s very satisfying to pick up a perfectly playable game for just a couple of quid.
+Charity shops are always worth a look, especially after Christmas when people are clearing out cupboards.
+You might not strike gold every time, but when you do, it’s incredibly satisfying to pick up a perfectly playable game for just a couple of quid.

-If you’re unsure, ask if you can check the contents.
+If you’re unsure, just ask if you can check the contents.
 Staff are usually happy to help.
+Plus, you’re supporting a good cause while having fun!

 Try Before You Buy